MicrosoftDocs/bot-docs/markdown-templates/markdown-template-for-new-articles.md

 ---
 title: Page title that displays in the browser tab and search results | Microsoft Docs
 description: Article description that will be displayed on landing pages and in most search results
+keywords: keywords, separated, by, commas
 author: GitHub-alias-of-only-one-author
-ms.topic: topic of the article
+ms.topic: article

 # Date the article was updated
 ms.date: mm/dd/yyyy

+# Alias of the document reviewer
+ms.reviewer:
 ---
 # Markdown template for Bot Framework on Microsoft Docs (WIP)